processone/docs.ejabberd.im/content/admin/configuration.md

 	By default any account in the local ejabberd server is allowed to modify that option.

+**`access_mam: AccessName`**:   To configure who is allowed to modify the ’mam’ room option.
+	By default any account in the local ejabberd server is allowed to modify that option.

 **`access_admin: AccessName`**:   This option specifies who is allowed to administrate the Multi-User
 	Chat service.
 The default value is `none`, which means that only the room creator can administer his room.
 The administrators can send a